tsauvajon/ds18b20/README.md

 This device uses the 1-wire protocol, and requires using the [one-wire-bus](https://crates.io/crates/one-wire-bus) library for the 1-wire bus.

+The difference with `fuchsnj/ds18b20` is that I applied all PRs from there, and make depenencies required by users `pub use`.

 ## Quick Start

 ### Get Temperature